 Injuries That May Result in Permanent Partial Disability Benefits

 The following are examples of injuries that may result in a worker receiving permanent partial disability benefits:

 - back injuries;

 - amputation of a body part (an arm, leg, eye or finger); and

 - partial hearing loss.

 A permanent disability that prevents an employee from ever returning to work would result in another form of compensation: permanent total disability benefits.
 An example of this type of injury would be the loss of both eyes.
 Similarly, losing both hands may prevent an employee from working.
-An attorney can help determine the type of benefits to which a workers’ comp claimant may be entitled.
+An Iowa attorney can help determine the type of benefits to which a workers’ compensation claimant may be entitled.